hrutikjagtap-dbug/Task-Manager/README.md

 - **Passport.js** with local strategy was used for session-based authentication
 - **Tailwind CSS** was chosen for fast, responsive, and clean UI styling
 - **Component-based architecture** was followed with reusable components like `Badge`, `Modal`, and `TaskForm`
-- **Gmail-only registration** was enforced to keep the user base controlled
 - All API calls are centralised in `services/api.js` and state is managed via custom hooks in `hooks/useTasks.js`

 ---

-## Known Limitations & Future Improvements

-- Users are stored in memory (not MongoDB) — would add a User model for full persistence
-- No JWT token based auth — would replace session auth with JWT for better scalability
-- No pagination for tasks — would add pagination for large task lists
-- No task due dates — would add a deadline field and sorting by due date
-- No drag and drop for task reordering

 ---